 - Floyd Rose can make string changes tricky

 - Limited color options

 If you thought the Explorer wasn’t pointy enough, then this could be just the guitar for you.
 It offers comfortable, yet aggressive styling, dual humbuckers for fat tone with low noise, and even a Floyd Rose double locking tremolo, all for an insanely low price.

-It had a Jackson Speed profile neck which we think gets close to the Ibanez Wizard in terms of thickness and speed.
-It was a bolt on maple neck, and it had a really nice amaranth fretboard.
+It had a Jackson Speed profile neck, which we think gets close to the Ibanez Wizard in terms of thickness and speed.
+It was a bolt-on maple neck and it had a really nice amaranth fretboard.
 The fretboard had a compound radius, which we always love in a metal guitar.
-We were really pleased with the fretwork, too – for a guitar under $400, much less than the $1000 budget, it was amazing to see just how nice the edges and even the crowns were.
+We were really pleased with the fretwork, too.
+For a guitar under $400 (far below the $1,000 budget), it was amazing to see just how nice the edges and even the crowns were.

-For pickups, it had a pair of Jackson branded high output humbuckers.
-They handled high gain really well, and kept their composure whether we were playing directly through the amp, or through a pedal board.
-The bridge pickup was a particular highlight on this model, with .
-As briefly mentioned, it had pretty epic sustain, which is always nice to see and even the acoustic resonance was surprisingly noticeable.
+For pickups, it had a pair of Jackson branded high-output humbuckers.
+They handled high gain really well and kept their composure whether we were playing directly through the amp or through a pedal board.
+The bridge pickup was a particular highlight on this model.
+It had pretty epic sustain, which is always nice to see and even the acoustic resonance was surprisingly noticeable.

 Unfortunately, the reduced body shape did upset the balance somewhat, which led to some neck dive.
 It wasn’t unbearable, but we think a relocated strap button could have gone a long way to keeping the balance right.

 Verdict: After playing the Jackson Kelly JS32, we have no idea how they managed to keep the price so low.
 On some budget guitars, it’s easy to see the costs that were cut, but for just a little over $350, you can get an honest to goodness shredder with all the metal mojo a budget-conscious guitarist could ever need.